-Your imagination is the only limit to things to do at New Mexico Cabin Rentals in Gila, New Mexico.
+Your imagination is the only limit to things to do at New Mexico Cabin Rentals at Double E Ranch in Gila, New Mexico

 New Mexico Cabin Rentals at Double E Ranch is Proudly Owned and Operated by Veterans of the United States Navy

-At New Mexico Cabin Rentals, the pace is slower, making it easy to unplug from the stressful rush of urban life.
-While there is plenty to do, there are no watches, clocks, itineraries, schedules, and certainly no traffic lights or gridlock to deal with – well, except for the occasional cattle crossing.
-Activities happen at your own pace and it won't take long for you to reconnect with your own natural rhythm.
-Here is the list of activities we’ve come up with for activities here at New Mexico Cabin Rentals, but really, your imagination is the only limit to what you can do.
+Bird Watching for amateurs or professional ornithologists, hiking, star gazing our dark skies, rockhounding or spectacular photographic opportunities are done at a slower pace at New Mexico Cabin Rentals.
+Wander along our 360 acre privately protected riparian area along Bear Creek Canyon in the hidden valley at Double E Ranch.
+It's possible to spot as many as 360 indigenous and migratory bird fauna in the creek-fed canyon as recorded by a biologist from the Bureau of Land Management.
+It's easy to unplug from the stressful rush of urban life.
+There is plenty to do, there are no watches, clocks, itineraries, schedules, and certainly no traffic lights or gridlock to deal with – well, except for the occasional cattle crossing.
+Bird watching, hiking the Double E Ranch Trailhead, star gazing in dark New Mexico Skies, rockhounding, or photography happen at your own pace.
+It won't take long for you to reconnect with your own natural rhythm.
+Here is the list of the many activities you can enjoy while at New Mexico Cabin Rentals at Double E Ranch.
+Honestly, your imagination is the only limit to what you can do or experience.

 Bear Creek meanders through nearly 2 miles of New Mexico Cabin Rentals private land and is home to hundreds of migratory and indiginous birds.
 Giant cottonwood and sycamore trees, piñon, juniper and live oak trees provide the perfect habitat!
 More ...

 For a relaxing stroll, feel free to walk about on our 360 acres where you can explore nearly 2 miles along Bear Creek, our privately protected riparian area where more than 250 species of native and migratory birds have been documented by the Biological/Ornithological Research Department of the State of New Mexico.
 Travel your own path!
-Climb to the top of Turtle Rock and explore “Apache Corral.” where legend tells that because of its elevation and 360 degree view, the Apache Indians grazed their horses, spotting danger long before it got close.
-Wander the ridges looking for the ancient homes of the Mimbres Indians who lived along Bear Creek 1100 to 1300 years ago.
-Many examples of the famous Mimbres black/white pottery sherds, tools and weapons can be found, if you look carefully.
 At New Mexico Cabin Rentals we don't “make” the trails, we encourage you to blaze your own!

-For those looking for a more challenging hike, Double E Ranch and New Mexico Cabin Rentals owns one of the few private access points to nearly 15 square miles of public lands, which adjoins the vast Gila Wilderness area and Gila National Forest.
-They share this access with their guests.
-Just across from your cabin you'll find a challenging hike, the Double E Ranch Trail taking you to the top of the ridge and the edge of "forever".
+For those looking for a more challenging hike, Double E Ranch Trail Head at New Mexico Cabin Rentals is one of the few private access points to hundreds of miles of State and Federal public lands, which adjoins the vast Gila Wilderness area and Gila National Forest.
+This access is shared with our guests at New Mexico Cabin Rentals.
+Follow the signs, just a short walk from your cabin or guesthouse you'll find the Double E Ranch Trailhead, taking you to the top of the ridge and the edge of "forever".
 Imagine...standing before you is over 3,000,000 acres of mostly untouched, wild, pristine public lands!!
 There are also unlimited, endless hiking trails for all levels of hikers in and around Silver City.
 Check out the trails posted on websites for Gila Hike and Bike and the Gila National Forest.

 Special thanks to Pierce Williams, owner of PieMan Productions for this stunning photo.